 If you don't like pictures there are many charts that break down each of your cravings, tell you what vitamins and minerals your body requires, and suggest healthy foods to substitute for junk food cravings.

-The first food substitution on most of these charts is chocolate.
+The first food swap on most of these charts is chocolate.
 If you crave chocolate it's because your body lacks magnesium and this craving can be satisfied by eating raw nuts.
 Really?
 Only if you never eat spinach, salmon, beans, and whole grains.

 If you did substitute raw almonds for chocolate, where is the advantage?
 One ounce of dark chocolate contains 140 calories and one ounce of raw almonds, which is 22 almonds, contains 164 calories.
 Food substitution is not the answer.